Cleiton Xavier

-Cleiton Ribeiro Xavier (Клейтон Шав'єр; born 23 March 1983) is a Brazilian former professional footballer who plays as an attacking midfielder.
+Cleiton Ribeiro Xavier (Клейтон Шав'єр; born 23 March 1983) is a Brazilian former professional footballer who played as an attacking midfielder.
 He is known by his powerful and accurate free kicks, dribbling skills and passes.

 Club career

 In his early career, Cleiton Xavier played for CSA and Internacional, and was loaned out various times.

 Palmeiras

-In early 2009, Palmeiras signed Cleiton from the relegated Figueirense.
+In early 2009, Palmeiras signed Cleiton Xavier from the relegated Figueirense.
 Cleiton Xavier proved he had good talent in Palmeiras's first matches in the Libertadores Cup and in the São Paulo State Championship.
-On 29 April 2009 Cleiton Xavier scored an 87th minute away-goal against Colo-Colo in the Libertadores Cup that secured Palmeiras' progression to the knockout stages of the tournament, it was a very long-range shot inside the goalkeeper's left angle.
+On 29 April 2009, he scored an 87th minute away-goal against Colo-Colo in the Libertadores Cup that secured Palmeiras' progression to the knockout stages of the tournament, it was a very long-range shot inside the goalkeeper's left angle.

 Later in the Série A alongside teammate Diego Souza, Cleiton Xavier made an outstanding season with Palmeiras, leading the competition for 19 rounds, however Palmeiras finished 5th due to losses in the final matches and did not qualify for the Libertadores Cup.
 Cleiton Xavier was elected the 3rd best player of the season, even though he had an injury.

 In 2010, Cleiton Xavier remained with Palmeiras and also started well the year.
 He participated in Palmeiras's first ten goals in the São Paulo State Championship.